bradym05/VoldexCodeTest-Repository/README.md

 -Creates a pile of coins relative to the size of player's paycheck.<br />
 -Animates coins falling and increases pile size based on changes in paycheck.<br />
 -Does not animate unless frame is open.<br />
+-Creates a button object from the GUI module to request upgrades.<br />
+-Animates price of upgrade on change.<br />
+-Indicates purchase success or failure to the player.<br />

+Misc:<br />

+-Sets song count attribute of Music folder to total number of songs<br />